Canon 2000D vs T6i

 It is notable that the T6i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs T6i